Lfquezada/DarkPDF/README.md

 # DarkPDF
-Convert your PDF files to dark mode.
+Convert your PDF files to dark mode!
+* Ease your eye stress at night
+* No more white pages

 ## Requirements
 * Numpy